Winnie09/Wenpin_Hou/pages/open_positions.md

 title: Open Positions
 ---

-**I am looking for multiple highly-motivated students and postdocs to work together on exciting research projects**.
+**I am looking for multiple highly-motivated students to work together on exciting research projects**.
 Welcome to contact me if you are interested.

 **<span style="color: blue;"> Current PhD/MSc/MPH students: </span>**  GRA positions for PhD students are available immediately.
 RA positions for MSc/MPH students depend on qualifications; please email me with your research interests and CV.